Generic Name: ziprasidone (oral/injection) (zi PRAY si done)

 What other drugs will affect ziprasidone?

-Taking ziprasidone with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using ziprasidone with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Many drugs can interact with ziprasidone.
+Many drugs can affect ziprasidone, and some drugs should not be used at the same time.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with ziprasidone.
-This includes prescription and over-the-counter medicines, vitamins, and herbal products.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.